jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 the original meaning.
 This means that paraphrasing is sometimes necessary, but you should avoid it if you can.
 More commonly, you'll just want to trim down rambling or duplicated sentences or ideas.
 When people talk, they often retread over the same idea multiple times using different words.
 As a diligent note-taker, you've written them all down.
 Feel free to pick one or two of them and delete the rest.

 But most often, you'll just be turning your notes into Proper English Sentences.

-Don't be too concerned about the idea of changing people's words.
+Don't be too concerned about the idea of changing people's words a little.
 Your fallback is that the reviewer gets final say as to what goes into their review.
 If you accidentally misrepresent them in what you type up, they have the opportunity to correct it.

 **Reorganizing is critical.** This is one step beyond editing.
 People retread the same topics and touch on the same themes throughout the interview.
 You'll just want to group together things that are related.
 You can do it by topic (technical skill, communication, leadership, getting things done, detail-oriented) or by subject (accomplishments, things they're good at, things to work on).
 But the point is that the review should lay out a coherent story and should not jump around between topics, even if that's what the reviewer did during the interview.

 ### Conclusion

 I've been conducting annual reviews this way for almost a year, with overwhelmingly positive results.
 Reviewers